 Depending on the tear’s proximity to the blood supply, meniscus tears may be classified as white-white, red-white, or red-red.
 The red-red area has the best blood supply and hence the best chance to heal.
 Unstable tears can move and cause problems during the healing process, whereas stable tears can sometimes heal on their own.

-Since meniscus tear symptoms can often appear similar to other injuries and conditions, it’s always necessary to have an orthopaedic surgeon make a diagnosis.
+Since meniscus tear symptoms can often appear similar to other injuries and conditions, it’s always necessary to have an orthopedic surgeon make a diagnosis.
 An assessment, including physical examinations and diagnostic procedures such as an X-ray and MRI, can help doctors determine the best treatment plan based on age, extent of injury, overall health, medical history and other factors.
-There are non-surgical treatments such as icing, medication and muscle-strengthening exercise, and arthroscopic surgery if the diagnosing physician finds it necessary.
+There are non-surgical treatments such as icing, medication and muscle-strengthening exercises.
+Arthroscopic surgery is also an option if the diagnosing physician finds it necessary.